godatadriven/godatadriven-blog/content/big-data-expo.md

 During the event you will discover new perspectives on how to structurally apply Big Data to create competitive advantage.

 ## GoDataDriven's presentations and presence
 Being at the forefront of Big Data innovation in The Netherlands, GoDataDriven supports the Big Data Expo.
-Besides being present with a booth (Stand number 56, right next to the catering square), GoDataDriven will be focussing on sharing knowledge and best-practices too.
+Besides being present with a booth (Stand number 56, right next to the catering square), GoDataDriven will be focussing on sharing knowledge and best-practices as well.

 In Speaker Room 1, GoDataDriven's Managing Director Rob Dielemans will be the host during both days of the event.
 In-depth presentations can be expected from both the experts at GoDataDriven as well as clients.